calgaryhub/calgary_hub_data/README.md

 late_night - serves food/liquor until midnight or later at least 1 day a week 24_hours - open 24 hours straight at least 1 day a week
+indie_coffee_shop - primarily serves coffee/tea, less than 10 shops, at least one in Calgary

 activities
 ----------